margaretfoster/PRISM-framework/index.md

 ## Why PRISM?

-- Provides a **structured design pattern** for inference in *negative spaces* where data are absent or adversarial
+- Provides a structured design pattern for inference in *negative spaces* where data are absent or adversarial
-- Bridges **social-science theory**, **qualitative designs**, and **machine-learning formalism**, enabling theory-driven yet scalable workflows
+- Bridges social-science theory, qualitative designs, and machine-learning formalism, enabling theory-driven yet scalable workflows
-- Suggests **pathways to generate testable hypotheses** and quantitative metrics in opaque domains
+- Suggests pathways to generate testable hypothese and quantitative metrics in opaque domains
-- Designed to **grow through engagement**—extendable via open notebooks, modular code, and applied examples

 ### Use PRISM when:
 - Key mechanisms are hidden by design